-His work is held in collections including M+, Hong Kong; Guggenheim Abu Dhabi; Centre Pompidou, Paris; Fondation Louis Vuitton, Paris; Mathaf, Doha; Sharjah Art Museum and Barjeel Art Foundation, Sharjah.
+His work is part of the collections at M+, Hong Kong; Centre Georges Pompidou, Paris; Fondation Louis Vuitton, Paris; Mathaf: Arab Museum of Modern Art, Doha; Guggenheim Abu Dhabi; Sharjah Art Museum; and Barjeel Art Foundation, Sharjah.